caiofernandes00/Golang-CICD-Workflow-Heroku/README.md

 # Overengineering-my-Application with Golang

-Trying to put together a simple application in Golang with a lot of features.
+Trying to put together a simple application in Golang with a lot of features (don't try to overload when starting a project, that should be obvious).

 ## Features